 To say 2020 has been a challenging year would be an understatement.
 This year has been marked by change, isolation, economic uncertainty, and many new frustrations.
 Mental health ramifications are likely to be felt for years to come.
-As our world continues to change, it will be our emotional resilience that helps us to sustain, grow, and eventually thrive as a person through these stressors.
+As our world continues to change, and building emotional resilience will help us to sustain, grow, and eventually thrive as a person through these stressors.

 The Chinese symbol for crisis is made up of the two symbols for danger and opportunity.
 As our world continues under pressure, some businesses thrive like Amazon and Home Depot, and some companies struggle like Chuck E Cheese and GNC.
 Unlike big business, people can adapt, learn, and change much faster.
 Tumultuous events can be learning experiences that provide us motivation instead of debilitation.